 Click here to complete the application for the COVID-19 Hardship Grant.

-Family Fund assists needy families or individuals who have their permanent residence on Central Electric Cooperative (CEC) lines.
-Funds are raised through contributions from members and employees.
-Each fund is administered by different agencies.
-You must apply to each individual fund listed below:
+Family Fund assists families-in-need or individuals who have their permanent residence on CEC lines.
+Funds are raised from unclaimed capital credits and donations from members and employees.

 LIHEAP is a federal program administered by the State Department of Public Welfare and assists low-income families with their heating bills.
 LIHEAP is a grant and you do not have to be on public assistance to qualify.

 LIHEAP programs become available beginning in November.
 To learn more about LIHEAP or apply call 866-857-7095 or click here.
 You may also contact your county assistance office at the phone number below.

 - Allegheny County – 877-395-8930

 - Armstrong County – 800-424-5235